croessner/nauthilus-website/docs/lua-api/http-response.md

 - Prefer this over manually setting the header when writing custom bodies.
 - Combine with write_http_response_body and set_http_status for full control.

+## Prohibited operations in Filters/Features

+The following operations MUST NOT be used from Filters or Features because they send a response body.
+Using these from Filters/Features can break upstream expectations and clients:

+- nauthilus_http_response.write_http_response_body(...)
+- nauthilus_http_response.string(status, body)
+- nauthilus_http_response.html(status, html)
+- nauthilus_http_response.data(status, content_type, data)

+These APIs are only permitted from Hooks.
+Filters and Features are limited to manipulating headers and, if needed, setting an HTTP status code.
+See the examples below for allowed usage.

 ## nauthilus_http_response.write_http_response_body

 Writes raw data to the HTTP response body.
 When you write the body in Lua, Nauthilus will not